 Reconsideration of Library Materials

 The Library welcomes expressions of opinion from customers concerning materials selected or not selected for the collection.
-If a customer questions the content, tone or placement of an item in the collection, he/she should first address the concern with a Library staff member.
-Customers who wish to continue their request for reconsideration of library material may submit the Request for Reconsideration form.
+If a customer questions the content, tone or placement of an item in the collection, he/she should first address the concern with a library staff member.
+Customers who wish to continue their request for reconsideration of library material may submit the Request for Reconsideration, opens a new window form.